It's a New Day in Public Health.

 Client-centered linkage to care and treatment for those with HIV.
 The programs include the Corrections Program, Minority AIDS Initiative (MAI), and Targeted Outreach for Pregnant Women Act (TOPWA).

-The Interventions Team assesses community needs and coordinates intervention and capacity-building trainings, condom distribution, and outreach; maintains the educational materials database; and provides information on PrEP.
+The Interventions Team assesses community needs and coordinates the implementation of behavioral, biomedical, and structural-level prevention interventions; condom distribution, and outreach; and provides information on PrEP.

 The Community Engagement Team works to support HIV prevention through media campaigns, the HIV/AIDS hotline, capacity-building assistance (CBA) for health departments and community-based organizations (CBOs), various statewide mobilization initiatives, and community planning.